AKASH10513/Vetty-Test/README.md

 You can also specify start and end line numbers as URL query parameters to view only a portion of the file, e.g., http://127.0.0.1:5000/file1.txt?start_line=5&end_line=10.

 **Dependencies**
-Flask: Web framework for Python
+Flask: Web framework for Python <br>
 MarkupSafe: Library for HTML escaping